ISSAFE: Improving Semantic Segmentation in Accidents by Fusing Event-based Data: Experiments

-In the first ablation study, we explore the event representations and event fusion strategies.
-For efficiency reasons, we choose ResNet-18~\cite{he2016resnet} as the backbone.
-All models in this subsection are constructed with the encoder-decoder structure and implemented on a single 1080Ti GPU with CUDA 10.0, CUDNN 7.6.0 and PyTorch 1.1.
-The detailed settings and hyperparameters are consistent with the SwiftNet~\cite{orsic2019swiftnet} and RFNet~\cite{sun2020rfnet}, which are selected as the baseline models for adding the event branch.

-As shown in~\cref{tab:event_fuse}, starting with event-only SwiftNet, where the event data are processed alone from sparse to dense without RGB image, the higher time bin $B$ brings better performance, and attains the mIoU of 36.6\% in the source domain and 19.8\% in the target domain.
-This indicates that the event data has certain interpretability for the segmentation of driving scenes, whose segmentation results are presented in~\cref{fig:comparison_swiftnet}.
+\textbf{Quantitative Analysis.} As shown in~\cref{tab:event_fuse}, starting with event-only SwiftNet, where the event data are processed alone S2D without RGB image, the higher time bin $B$ brings better performance, and attains the mIoU of 36.6\% in the source domain and 19.8\% in the target domain.
+This indicates that the event data has certain interpretability for the segmentation of driving scenes.
 As a baseline, we train the SwiftNet with RGB only from scratch, which obtains 20.1\% mIoU in the target domain.
-Compared with RGB-only SwiftNet, our s2d event fusion ISSAFE-RFNet obtains a mIoU improvement of +2.9\% in the target domain, while maintaining better performance in the source domain.
+Compared with it, our ISSAFE-S2D obtains an mIoU improvement of +2.9\%, while maintaining better performance in the source domain.
 When the event data is used as auxiliary information of the RGB branch, the model is improved in the moderate event representation (B=2), because others are too few or sparse for the RGB image.
+Likewise, we implement the ISSAFE-D2S, which brings over +8.2\% gain in the target domain when compared with the RGB-only baseline, meanwhile surpassing more than 10 state-of-the-art segmentation methods listed in~\cref{tab:domain_gap}.

+\textbf{On Diverse Datasets.} For extensive verification of fusing event-based data, we conduct comparisons on four different source datasets, where the contrastive results are shown in~\cref{tab:exp_dataset}.
+In general, our ISSAFE-D2S is capable of improving the segmentation robustness by integrating event-based data.
+Based on the diversity of data, our ISSAFE-D2S trained from BDD3K gains $+4.7\%$ on the DADA-seg dataset, compared to the SwiftNet.
+On the KITTI-360 and ApolloScape datasets, our model has also considerable improvements in the target domain, as $+2.4\%$ and $+2.8\%$, respectively.
+In particular, the mIoU of our ISSAFE-D2S on the Merge3 dataset reaches the highest score with 32.4\%.
+Overall, the results show that our proposal is consistently and significantly effective for enhancing the reliability of SSA.